3 dogs dead, 1 hospitalized after mobile home in Davie erupts in flames - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 Crews worked through the morning to contain the fire.

-Officials said two people were inside the home sleeping when the fire broke out.
+Officials said a woman and her son were inside the home sleeping when the fire broke out.

-One person was taken to the hospital and the other is expected to be OK.
+One person was taken to the hospital as a precaution and the other is expected to be OK.

 The homeowner said she owes her life to her dogs, that unfortunately, did not survive the blaze.